vjeranc/concraft-hr/README.md

     cabal install concraft-hr

 The `concraft-hr` tool will be installed in the `~/.cabal/bin` directory by default.
+From now on it is assumed that the executable is in the `$PATH`, otherwise, all of the `concraft-hr` commands should be prepended with `./`.

 If you want to upgrade Concraft-hr to a newer version you should update the package list first: